all-junks/Pop-OS-Interstellar-Backgrounds/README.md

 ## How to install backgrounds (manually) (ALSO RECOMMENDED AS IT DOWNLOADS THE IMAGES FROM THIS SITE):-

-· Open the `Backgrounds` folder in my repo
+· Open the `Pop!_OS-Interstellar-Backgrounds` folder in my repo

 · Right-click & download them